alexreisner/geocoder/README.md

       reverse_geocoded_by :latitude, :longitude
     end

-The reason for this is that we don't want ambiguity when doing distance calculations.
-We need a single, authoritative source for coordinates!
+We don't want ambiguity when doing distance calculations -- we need a single, authoritative source for coordinates!

 Once both forward and reverse geocoding has been applied, it is possible to call them sequentially.